jeff4/bionotes.github.io/ochem.md

 * 8/17: Section 4-12: Temperature and many different halogenation (not just Cl chlorine).
 Section 4-13: halogenation of other alkanes (more carbons than methane)
 * 8/24: First post to IG: science.sketch
 * 8/25: *lac* operon posted to IG
+* 8/26: For most up to date accounting of ATP generation in electron transport chain oxidative phosphorylation, scroll to [bottom of this Wiki article](https://en.wikipedia.org/wiki/Cellular_respiration)